 The Student Government Association has established a loan fund to assist students having a minor financial crisis by providing monies that will enable students to continue their education.
-A minor financial crisis generally is defined as needing money for books, an unpaid medical bill, or a car repair.
-The maximum loan amount is \$100.00.
-Applications may be obtained from the Student Affairs Office.
+A minor financial crisis generally is defined as needing money for a power bill, an unpaid medical bill, or a car repair.
+The maximum loan amount is \$200.00.
+Applications may be obtained from the Career Center.
 Documentation is required.
 Emergency loans must be repaid.